 This is not to say that paid digital does not have a place in your strategy.
 It most certainly does and we’ll touch on this in more detail below.
 However, for many companies, establishing a strong foundation built on organic channels provides a more sustainable strategy for long-term growth.

 Here are some organic areas to focus on as well as actionable tips to implement immediately.

 Google now officially prioritizes your site’s mobile pages over desktop.
 This means if you have a fully responsive and lightning fast mobile experience, you stand a better chance of ranking highly on search engine results pages (SERPs).
-To get an idea of what Google thinks of your mobile experience, log into Google Search Console, find Experience and then Mobile Useability on the left hand menu.
+To get an idea of what Google thinks of your mobile experience, log in to Google Search Console, find Experience and then Mobile Usability on the left hand menu.

 If you see all green, that’s good!
 If your site returns errors, such as text that is too small, you’ll be able to see those details below the graph.

 Equally important as mobile experience is the new Google Core Web Vitals, which are part of your overall page experience signals.
 Beginning June 2021, Google will start to factor in areas such as largest contentful paint (LCP), first input delay (FID), and cumulative layout shift (CLS) into their algorithm.

 That’s a lot of acronyms, but don’t fret!

 LCP measures how quickly a page loads.
 FID measures how quickly that page is interactive, and CLS shows how quickly the page stabilizes.

 Again, all of this wonderful feedback on your site can be found in Google Search Console under Experiences --> Core Web Vitals.

 4. Know your keywords, and track them